 - Easy to follow, should not intimidate the reader

-Wondering how can a model have these features.
-So let’s learn some important financial modeling techniques and make a model flexible and easy to understand.
+I was wondering how a model can have these features.
+So, let’s learn some essential financial modeling techniques and make a model flexible and easily understood.

-Your assumption for the future years is based on your historical.
-So it is very important to gather the right data from the right source.
-While gathering data remember one thing you are an analyst, not an auditor.
-So if the annual reports published by the company do not tally don’t panic and sit to tally them.
+Your assumption for the future years is based on your history.
+So, gathering the correct data from the right source is essential.
+While collecting data, remember that you are an analyst, not an auditor.
+So if the annual reports published by the company do not tally, don’t panic and sit to tally them.

-Financial models need to have clear and well-defined assumptions which are Referred to as ‘drivers’ or ‘inputs’ these are based on a thorough understanding of the business
+Financial models need to have clear and well-defined assumptions, referred to as ‘drivers’ or ‘inputs’; these are based on a thorough understanding of the business.

 Assumptions should reflect business realities and expectations

-In order to come up with an assumption analyzing the historical plays a vital role.
-To analyze the historicals one should do ratio analysis of the company financials and come up with answers to a certain question like
+To come up with an assumption, analyzing history plays a vital role.
+To explore the history, one should do a ratio analysis of the company financials and come up with answers to specific questions like

 - Whether a certain ratio has declined or is growing